tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 on how to install Jekyll, and some advice relating to [Ruby], [RubyGems], and [Bundler] did not seem appropriate for Fedora.

-Some research and experimentation was required to find the best path forward.
+Some research and experimentation were required to find the best path forward.

 [GitHub Guide]: https://help.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll
 [Jekyll Guide]: https://jekyllrb.com/docs/installation/other-linux/